top of page

 Ask questions; feel free to contact me.
 I look forward to meeting you.
 Since I am the owner of our group practice and a clinical supervisor, I am pretty busy.
 I also typically see clients on a long term basis so I am unable to take on clients right now.
 However, when I do, I will not be accepting any telehealth clients.
 I will want to meet you in person.
 Even if I might be a good fit for you, I encourage you to consider seeing one of our clinicians.
 We will be working together to help you.

-My Story: Marissa Harper (She/Her)
+My Story: Marissa Harper LPC (She/Her)

 marissa harper